jinghuazhao/Caprion/peptide_progs/README.md

 The project directory above contains scripts at **peptide_progs/** and results results at **peptide/**, respectively.

+These are also a set of scripts called from `bash` which invokes SLURM jobs.

 Script name| Description          | Protein-specific error/output
 -----------|----------------------|-----------------------------------------------------------
 crux.R/crux.sh | R/multicomp+crux pipeline